Sharath15eUR/Dinesh-kumar/NETWORKING/MODULE_07_08/Q8/README.md

 ### **Quality of Service (QoS):**
 - Enabling QoS ensures that voice traffic gets higher priority over data traffic, which is critical for minimizing latency and jitter.

+---

+I tried to set up IP address of IP Phone but unable to set it using setting in GUI of IP Phone.

+---